kovidgoyal/calibre/manual/faq.rst

     an attempt to force everyone to use their web interface so they can show you more ads.
 They are trying to claim that SMTP is insecure, that is incorrect and simply an excuse.
-If you have trouble with gmail you will need to
+If you have trouble with Gmail you will need to `setup an app password
-    `allow "less secure" apps as described here <https://support.google.com/accounts/answer/6010255>`_.
+    <https://support.google.com/accounts/answer/185833>`_.
+Use this app password
+    as the password in calibre.

 .. note::
     If you are concerned about giving calibre access to your email